Lydd: All Saints' Church

-Lydd church with its tall tower was a major link in the chain of trigonometric measuring points for the Anglo-French Survey (1784–1790) linking the Royal Greenwich Observatory and the Paris Observatory.
-This eighteenth-century survey was led by General William Roy, and included a secondary base-line for checking purposes on Romney Marsh, between Ruckinge and Dymchurch.
+Lydd church, with its tall tower, was a major link in the chain of trigonometric measuring points for the Anglo-French Survey (1784–1790).
+This connected the Royal Greenwich Observatory and the Paris Observatory.
+This eighteenth-century survey was led by General William Roy.
+It included a secondary base-line for checking purposes on Romney Marsh, between Ruckinge and Dymchurch.
 The primary base-line was on Hounslow Heath.
 All Saints' Lydd was the main intermediate point on the south coast between Fairlight Down to the west and Dover Castle to the east.

 Economy

 The parish encompasses four electricity industry sites: Dungeness A & B Nuclear Power Stations, a substation of the National Grid, and a former static inverter plant used by the HVDC Cross-Channel between 1961 and 1984.
 Dungeness A has now ceased electricity production and is in the process of being de-commissioned.
-There are several sewers in the area, including Dengemarsh Sewer, Jury's Gut Sewer, and Scotney Petty Sewer.
+The several sewers in the area include Dengemarsh Sewer, Jury's Gut Sewer, and Scotney Petty Sewer.

 Sport

-Lydd has two football clubs, Lydd Town established in 1885, and Lydd United established in 2009.
+Lydd has two football clubs, Lydd Town established in 1885, and Lydd United, established in 2009.
 Lydd Town play in the Kent Invicta Football League.
 United play in the Ashford and District Saturday League.

 Lydd also has a kart/minimoto track called Lydd International Kart Circuit.
 Lydd Cricket Club is based at the Banks, Dennes Lane.
 Both the ground and pavilion belong to the Town Council.

 Lydd Golf Club and Driving Range is on the Romney Road in Lydd.
-Apart from the 18-hole championship quality course, it boasts an 18-bay covered driving range, a 6-hole par 3 course, two chipping greens and a putting green.
+Apart from the 18-hole championship quality course, it boasts an 18-bay covered driving range, a 6-hole par 3 course, two chipping greens, and a putting green.

 Local media

-Lydd has two paid-for newspapers, the Romney Marsh Herald (published by Kent Regional News and Media), and the Kentish Express (published by the KM Group.
-Free newspapers for the town include the Folkestone and Hythe Extra.
-There is also a fortnightly publication called The Looker published by the owners of RMFM, and an alternate publication called The Marsh Mail edited by Amanda Heath, however this only lasted a couple of editions.
+Lydd has two subscription newspapers, the Romney Marsh Herald (published by Kent Regional News and Media), and the Kentish Express (published by the KM Group).
+Free town newspapers include the Folkestone and Hythe Extra.
+A fortnightly publication called The Looker is published by the owners of RMFM.
+An alternate publication called The Marsh Mail was edited by Amanda Heath; it was published for only a couple of editions.

-The Looker now has the largest circulation of 15,000 copies every two weeks.
+The Looker 'has the largest circulation, comprising 15,000 copies every two weeks.

+Local news and television programmes are provided by BBC South East and ITV Meridian.
+Television signals are received from the Dover TV transmitter.

 The local radio station for Lydd is KMFM Shepway and White Cliffs Country.
-Lydd is also served by the county-wide stations Heart, Gold and BBC Radio Kent, and has good coverage of stations based in East Sussex.
-Cinque Ports Radio 100.2FM is the community radio station for Romney Marsh and Rye, and has been broadcasting since 7th March 2022.
-This replaced Shoreline FM 100.2FM which broadcast since January 2020 and is now an online service called Shoreline Easy serving Romney Marsh, Rye and Hythe.
+Lydd is also served by the county-wide stations Heart South, Gold, and BBC Radio Kent.

+Cinque Ports Radio 100.2FM is the community radio station for Romney Marsh and Rye.
+It has been broadcasting since 7 March 2022.
+This replaced Shoreline FM 100.2FM, which broadcast since January 2020.
+It is now an online service called Shoreline Easy, serving Romney Marsh, Rye, and Hythe.